Panasonic FZ2000 versus Canon G7 X Mark II

 The side-by-side display below illustrates the physical size and weight of the Panasonic FZ2000 and the Canon G7 X Mark II.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ2000 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (26 percent) than the Panasonic FZ2000.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (54 percent) than the Panasonic FZ2000.
 Moreover, the G7X Mark II is substantially lighter (65 percent) than the FZ2000.
 In this context, it is worth noting that neither the FZ2000 nor the G7X Mark II are weather-sealed.

 |Camera Body Specifications